How Often Should Adults Book a Dental Hygienist Appointment?

 Will my hygienist tell me if I have gum disease?

 A dental hygienist will assess the health of your gums during your appointment, which typically includes measuring the depth of the gum pockets around your teeth and noting any signs of inflammation, bleeding, or recession.
 If they identify any concerns, they will discuss their findings with you and explain what they have observed.
+Depending on the nature and extent of any issues, they may recommend a particular treatment approach or suggest that you see your dentist for further evaluation.
+Open communication between you, your hygienist, and your dentist ensures that any gum health concerns are managed appropriately and promptly.

 Conclusion